ashwinidverma/ashwinidverma.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am a PhD student working with [Dr. Kavita Joshi](http://academic.ncl.res.in/k.joshi/home/) at CSIR-National Chemical Laboratory, India.
-My research interests encompass the application of machine learning, active learning, deep learning, probabilistic optimization, reinforcement learning, and large language models in the field of material science and process optimization.

-I'm currently working on devloping machine learning framework to accelerate the design and synthesis of materials for solid state hydrogen storage.

-Key Contributions

-📌 Developed HEART, an ML framework for predicting hydrogen storage propeties of metal hydrides.

-📌 Contributed to HyStor, an extensive experimental database of hydrogen storage alloys.
+I completed my Masters in Physics in 2019 at the Nagpur university, India.
+My main research focus is on developing AI/ML-based computational tools to solve problems the field of material science and process optimization.
+Feel free to reach me through email or LinkedIn!

+                                    Research Interest